reactjs/react.dev/beta/src/content/apis/react-dom/index.md

 <Intro>

-The ReactDOM package lets you render React components on a webpage.
+The ReactDOM package provides DOM-specific methods that your components can import.

 </Intro>

-Typically, you will use ReactDOM at the top level of your app to display your components.
-You will either use it directly or a [framework](/learn/start-a-new-react-project#building-with-react-and-a-framework) may do it for you.
 Most of your components should *not* need to import this module.

 ## Installation {/*installation*/}